Meat Classes

 Koch Equipment, Kansas City, MO

 Imagine a butcher cutting pork into smaller meat pieces until nothing is left on the table.
-Before he can carve out a ham from the leg he has to separate it from the body, then cut off the lower leg, remove the bones, tendons, gristle, sinews, skin, pieces of fat etc. To get a clean piece of meat like a ham, butt or pork loin a lot of work has to be performed first that leaves scraps of meat which can not be sold in one piece.
+Before he can carve out a ham from the leg, he has to separate it from the body, cut off the lower leg, and remove the bones, tendons, gristles, sinews, skin, pieces of fat, etc. To get a clean piece of meat like a ham, butt, or pork loin, a lot of work has to be performed first that leaves scraps of meat which can not be sold in one piece.
 Keep in mind that the meat plant was established to bring profits to its owners, and every little piece of meat, fat, and blood included is money.

-A commercial recipe does not call for pork butt, lean ham or beef chuck.
-The recipe asks for pork class 1, beef class 2 or back fat class 1 or 2.
+A commercial recipe does not call for pork butt, lean ham, or beef chuck.
+The recipe asks for pork class 1, beef class 2, or back fat class 1 or 2.
 It may call for jowl or bacon fat.
-It really does not matter whether this meat comes from ham, butt, picnic or from the container with little meat pieces as long as it fulfills the requirements of the recipe.
-Only after all those scraps of meats are depleted, then a meat plant may resort to using noble parts such as ham or loin for sausages.
-All those trimmings end up in a cooler in labelled containers.
-Names such as ham, picnic or butt lose their meaning as one can only see cuts of meat with different fat contents.
-They have to be classified in some logical manner so they can be picked up from a cooler by any operator and transferred to production.
+It does not matter whether this meat comes from ham, butt, picnic, or a container with little meat pieces as long as it fulfills the requirements of the recipe.
+Only after all those meat scraps are depleted can a meat plant resort use noble parts such as ham or loin for sausages.
+All those trimmings end up in a cooler in labeled containers.
+Names such as ham, picnic, or butt lose their meaning as one can only see cuts of meat with different fat contents.
+They must be classified logically so any operator can pick them up from a cooler and transfer them to production.

 Pork cuts

-Roman says all he needs is an axe, knife and a pig.
-As the above picture depicts a kitchen table will do just fine.
+Roman says he only needs an axe, a knife, and a pig.
+As the above picture depicts, a kitchen table will do just fine.

 Meat cuts

-If you trim like Paweł you will be in total control control of what goes inside of your product.
-Most good recipes specify how much lean, semi-fat and fat meat should be used.
+If you trim like Paweł you will be in total control of what goes inside your product.
+Most good recipes specify how much lean, semi-fat, and fat should be used.

-All Polish sausage recipes call for meat that belongs to a specified class: I, II, III or IV.
-When making a few pounds of a sausage we can use names like ham, butt or picnic, but when a meat plant makes thousands pounds of sausages a day a different system is employed.
-It takes a lot of knife carving to obtain meat cuts like loins, slabs of bacon, butts, hams or ribs and a butcher segregates remaining scraps of meat into corresponding piles called classes.
+All Polish sausage recipes call for meat that belongs to a specified class: I, II, III, or IV.
+When making a few pounds of sausage, we can use names like ham, butt, or picnic, but when a meat plant makes thousands of pounds of sausages a day, a different system is employed.
+It takes a lot of knife carving to obtain meat cuts like loins, slabs of bacon, butts, hams, or ribs, and a butcher segregates the remaining scraps of meat into corresponding piles called classes.

-Understanding meat classes will help you when shopping for better deals at a local store.
-Instead of studying in detail a label you will study the meat cut itself to see what quality or meat class it represents.
-When trimming pork chops, loins or ribs for roasting, save all those remaining meat pieces by placing them in a freezer.
+Understanding meat classes will help you shop for better deals at a local store.
+Instead of studying a label in detail, you will study the meat cut itself to see what quality or meat class it represents.
+When trimming pork chops, loins, or ribs for roasting, save all those remaining meat pieces by placing them in a freezer.
 They will make fine sausages at a later date.
 When trimming pork butt, save the skin and fat for later use in a head cheese or liver sausage.

 Pork Class I